stablecaps/ice-cat-wrangler/README.md

 3. Prepare python3.12 development environment with `shared_helpers`.

 There is Makefile in the `serverless` directory that will help us install packages.
-We need to also install the `shared_helpers` module which is shared with `api-client` in editable mode (allows code changes to be reflected immediately without having to redo a pip install).
+We need to also install the `shared_helpers` module which is shared with `api_client` in editable mode (allows code changes to be reflected immediately without having to redo a pip install).

 ```shell
 make develop